maggeema/Aura/README.md

 - Ensured check-ins were accurately displayed across the app and stored for each user.

 **Maggie – Technical Project Manager**
-- Established the app architecture and integrated Google Maps API.
+- Set up the foundation of the app and integrated the Google Maps API.
-- Assigned tasks and tracked team progress throughout development.
-- Led debugging efforts to ensure smooth app flow and data accuracy.
+- Oversaw all code coordination and was responsible for pushing final commits to GitHub after validating that features worked together.
+- Conducted one-on-one testing sessions with each teammate to catch bugs early and ensure frontend and backend components were fully integrated before merging.
+- Helped resolve remote collaboration challenges by managing sync issues between contributors and verifying implementation against designs.
-- Compiled updates and created weekly progress presentations.
+- Compiled weekly progress updates and created team presentations that summarized accomplishments across design, frontend, and backend work.

 **Watch our full user interface demo here**: [https://youtu.be/daS8D58eiLo](https://youtu.be/daS8D58eiLo)